panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 Let's see how to implement these steps using `useState()` hook.

-In regard of the state, let's divide the functional components into 2 categories:
+Regarding the state, let's divide the functional components into 2 categories:

 1. *Stateless* functional components: those without state
 2. *Stateful* functional components: those with state